Psychical research in Italy between '800 and '900 - 2

 Luigi Barzini's articles

 About the controls, Morselli once again confirmed the scrupulous way in which both he and Barzini worked and investigated: «I affirm this at once and bluntly: both of us are sure, during all six séances... to have always kept in our hands the two distinct hands of Eusapia, I the left, Barzini the right...
-Being someone who possesses some notion of anatomy and anthropology and who has a bit of attention, I can not understand the deception of the exchange of hands: a left hand is always a... left, and will have its fingers, maximum the thumb and the little finger, easily recognizable even in darkness...
+Being someone who possesses some notion of anatomy and anthropology and who has a bit of attention, I can not understand the deception of the exchange of hands: a left hand is always a... left hand, and will have its fingers, maximum the thumb and the little finger, easily recognizable even in darkness...
 After all, surveillance has been facilitated by the fact that Eusapia's hands have remained very often visible, since, as I have said, very few times we have allowed complete darkness.
 Eusapia immediately declared herself satisfied with our meticulous vigilance: given her obsession with her own truthfulness as a medium, our severity corresponds to her desire».
-And finally, Morselli pulled a dig at all the critics to the bitter end of control methods: «...for those who considered us to be unskilled observers, and of course less shrewd than Mr. Critical, we would not be able to find enough eloquent sentences to convince them of our ability.
+And finally, Morselli pulled a dig at all the critics to the bitter end of their control methods: «...for those who considered us to be unskilled observers, and of course less shrewd than Mr. Critical, we would not be able to find enough eloquent sentences to convince them of our ability.
 The experience I have acquired in so many séances and the comparison that I have been able to make among the many investigators of mediumistic phenomena, whether amateurs or scholars, either believers or skeptics, allows me to affirm (without fear of sin of immodesty) that myself and Luigi Barzini constitute an excellent and secure couple of watchmen for intelligence and shrewdness; and I challenge those who personally know both of us, to affirm the contrary».

 The explanatory hypotheses of mediumistic phenomena

 The most interesting part of the second volume of Psicologia e Spiritismo is the last one: after a chapter dedicated to the attempts made by the most authoritative scholars to classify the various mediumistic phenomena investigated directly or reported in the extensive literature about them, the next chapter examines all the hypotheses put forward to explain mediumship and its phenomenology.
-Morselli, while complaining about the lack of a comparative critique of these various hypotheses, engaged in listing those with the greatest impact (not necessarily the most coherent) in an organic scheme that still today can be very useful for identifying the different psychic tunings activated by this complex and anomalous field of research.
+Morselli, while complaining about the lack of a comparative critique of these various hypotheses, engaged in listing those with the greatest impact (not necessarily the most coherent) in an organic scheme that still today can be very useful for identifying the different tunings of the psyche activated by this complex and anomalous field of research.
 Here is a summary of Morselli's classification: for an explanation of each hypothesis, please refer to the text (page 528 and following).

 A – Extra-scientific hypotheses:

-I) - Theological: 1.Satanism - 2.Diabolism - 3.Purgatory souls.
+I) - Theological: 1.
+Satanism - 2.
+Diabolism - 3.
+Purgatory souls.

-II) - Metaphysical: 4.Psychocosmos, hylozoism, etc. - 5.The Unconscious - 6.Intuition of the Being.
+II) - Metaphysical: 4.
+Psychocosmos, hylozoism, etc. - 5.
+The Unconscious - 6.
+Intuition of the Being.

-III) - Occultist, Esoteric: 7.Hermetism - 8.Magical forces - 9.Elemental spirits - 10.Intelligent and occult entities
+III) - Occultist, Esoteric: 7.
+Hermetism - 8.
+Magical forces - 9.
+Elemental spirits - 10.
+Intelligent and occult entities - 11.
+Superhuman terrestrial beings - 12.
+Prehuman terrestrial beings.

-IV) - Teosophical: 13 e 14.Astral plane.
+IV) - Teosophical: 13 e 14.
+Astral plane.

 B – Ultra-scientific hypotheses:

-V) - Hyperphysical or transcendental physical: 15.Multidimensional space - 16.Fluidism.
+V) - Hyperphysical or transcendental physical: 15.
+Multidimensional space - 16.
+Fluidism.

-VI) - Metabiological: 17.Human polizoism, psychic pluralism - 18.Animism - 19.Spiritism.
+VI) - Metabiological: 17.
+Human polizoism, psychic pluralism - 18.
+Animism - 19.
+Spiritism.

 C – Pre-scientific hypotheses:

-VII) - Negativistic empirical: 20.Fraud and prestidigitation - 21.Illusions and sensory hallucinations.
+VII) - Negativistic empirical: 20.
+Fraud and prestidigitation - 21.
+Illusions and sensory hallucinations.

-VIII) - Psychopathological empirical: 22.Hysteria, neurosis, hypnotism and related states - 23.Suggestion and self- suggestion - 24.Disintegration of personality - 25.Automatism and secondary egos.
+VIII) - Psychopathological empirical: 22.
+Hysteria, neurosis, hypnotism and related states - 23.
+Suggestion and self-suggestion - 24.
+Disintegration of personality - 25.
+Automatism and secondary egos.

-IX) - Metapsychical: 26.Telepathy and mental suggestion - 27.Induced and telepathic hallucinations - 28.Externalization of motor skills and sensitivity - 29.Collective-psychic production - 30.Externalization of the subconscious -
+IX) - Metapsychical: 26.
+Telepathy and mental suggestion - 27.
+Induced and telepathic hallucinations - 28.
+Externalization of motor skills and sensitivity - 29.
+Collective-psychic production - 30.
+Externalization of the subconscious - 31.
+The subliminal, the trascendental Self - 32.
+The wider consciousness, the extracorporeal Mega-Self.

-X) - Metadynamic: 33.Human radioactivity - 34.Energetic - 35.Psychodynamism.
+X) - Metadynamic: 33.
+Human radioactivity - 34.
+Energetic - 35.
+Psychodynamism.

-Anyway, for the reasons explained in the last chapter of his book (My experiences), Morselli never took into consideration the spiritualist hypothesis, as Lombroso or Brofferio had done – albeit in a non-dogmatic, but metapsychic, form.
+Anyway, for the reasons explained in the last chapter of his book (My experiences), Morselli never took into consideration the spiritualist hypothesis, as Lombroso or Brofferio had done, albeit in a non-dogmatic but metapsychic form.
 Morselli appreciated Brofferio for the logic of his arguments, which however the psychiatrist was trying to demolish: «...if I have collected a vast material demonstrating the exceptional powers designated under the metaphorical mediumistic label, I have not yet seen a single authentic, incontestable, reasonable fact of spiritism, and much less of spiritualism.
 Brofferio's book in favour of the spiritual doctrines, based almost exclusively on the same Eusapian phenomena experienced by me (and also much less effective), is a sincere and lively work: but his reasons, stringent as much as you want in arguing, perspicuous and very lucid in style, no longer convince me...».
 Actually, Brofferio's book was not, as Morselli affirmed, in favor of the spiritual doctrines, but simply and logically led to conclude that, among the various hypotheses, the existence of alien and autonomous intelligences with respect to the medium was the least inconsistent one.
 In any case, Morselli, after having listed in turn all the motivations and contradictions for which, in his opinion, the spiritist hypothesis did not stand, concluded his book stating that he recognized to the psychodynamic hypothesis of work, «that sees in the Cosmos the existence of unknown psychic forces, and temporarily puts them in the series of other natural forces admitted by science and philosophy», the rank of most suitable in the study of mediumistic phenomena and of «more in accordance with the reliable heritage of knowledge».

 Morselli's unsympathetic attitude towards Paladino